Coderz75/Slackerz-CPP-Package/README.md

 Lists are proven to work, but despite being put in the main branch, some functions and calls will be subject to change in later releases

-Slackerz lists follows a somewhat similar syntax to it's string, but with a few differences.
+Slackerz lists follows a somewhat similar syntax to  strings, but with a few differences.

-Slackerz lists only allows one data type for a list
+Slackerz lists only allows one data type per a list

       slackerz::list List({"Hello","List"}); //string lists
       slackerz::list Lisr2({3,5,6}); //integer lists